 The public is composed of numerous groups whose cry to us writers is: ‘Comfort me.’
 ‘Amuse me.’
 ‘Touch my sympathies.’
 ‘Make me sad.’
 ‘Make me dream.’
 ‘Make me laugh.’
 ‘Make me shiver.’
 ‘Make me weep.’
 ‘Make me think.’” – Guy de Maupassant

-Content marketing, a modern term to describe how best to connect with our modern target audiences, our prospective customers, cannot be better summed up than through the words of Guy de Maupassant, a 19th century French writer.
+Content marketing, a modern term to describe how best to connect with our modern target audiences via content creation is a component of inbound marketing.
+Ironically, it cannot be better summed up than through the words of Guy de Maupassant, a 19th century French writer.
 Perhaps this goes to prove that there is a timeless element to communication.
 How we communicate may change, but the relationship between what we say and how that makes someone feel is constant and sublimely human.

 Marketing and all that falls under that umbrella – web design, branding, social media, photos, videos, copywriting, even down to typography – is intended to communicate a specific message for a specific purpose.
 It’s effectiveness is in its ability to evoke first a feeling then a reaction.
 It’s all about cause and effect.